 |Reward Credit Card||Not Disclosed/Hidden Fee||Not Disclosed/Hidden Fee||2.35% + $0.30 (Mid-Qualified)|

 |International?
 Credit Card||Not Disclosed/Hidden Fee||Not Disclosed/Hidden Fee||3.19% + $0.35 (Non-Qualified)|

 |Business Credit Card||Not Disclosed/Hidden Fee||Not Disclosed/Hidden Fee||3.19% + $0.35 (Non-Qualified)|

 Notice how the fixed costs of interchange fees and assessments are not disclosed, making it impossible to calculate the processor’s markup.

 Take a moment to compare this table with the one in the pass-through pricing section.
 Take note of how pass-through pricing fully discloses the components of cost separately, and how the processor’s rate and fee remains the same for all transactions.
 This is why pass-through pricing is less expensive and easier to reconcile.

-By bundling the fixed costs of interchange and assessment fees with the processor's markup, bundled pricing:
+By grouping the fixed costs of interchange and assessment fees with the processor’s markup, bundled pricing: